kaiachain/kaia/contracts/README.md

 ### Libraries

-These contracts in `contracts/libs` are external dependencies.
+These contracts in `contracts/libs` are external dependencies and libraries.
 Some old libraries are kept to support other legacy contracts.

 - `kip13/InterfaceIdentifier.sol`: The ERC-165 supportsInterface.
 - `openzeppelin-contracts-v2/*`: OpenZeppelin contracts.
 - `Ownable.sol`: Ownable contract.
 - `SafeMath.sol`: SafeMath for older solidity versions.
+- `ValidContract.sol`: Check if the contract is valid.

 Some libraries are outside `/contracts` directory and are installed via npm

-- e.g. `node_modules/@openzeppelin/contracts`: OpenZeppelin contracts.
+- `node_modules/@openzeppelin/contracts`: OpenZeppelin contracts.
+- `node_modules/openzeppelin-contracts-5.0`: OpenZeppelin contracts v5.0.

 ### Service chain contracts